open-traffic-generator/otg-examples/clab/ixia-c-b2b/SCAPY.md

 ![Scapy as a custom payload for snappi](scapy-snappi.svg)

 Let's assume you want to stress-test a network device with a large number of specific packets.
 For example, DNS requests & replies.
-With Scapy, it is easy to craft such payload:
+With Scapy, it is easy to craft such payload.
+Note, how Scapy allows you to create a subset of packet layers.
+In this case, we're skipping Ethernet, IP and UDP, as OTG would take care of them.

 ```Python
 from scapy.all import *